If there’s a smartphone app for everyday life, there’s certainly a WordPress plugin built specifically for Genesis Framework.

-Genesis Design Palette Pro, as the name suggest, is basically a plugin that helps you customize the design elements of your site without touching the code.
+Genesis Design Palette Pro, as the name suggests, is basically a plugin that helps you customize the design elements of your site without touching the code.

 Please, mark the phrase here – design elements.
-Customizing design elements essentially mean adjusting fonts families, sizes, colors, margins and alignments.
+Customizing design elements essentially means adjusting fonts families, sizes, colors, margins and alignments.

 Here’s a screenshot of the plugin settings panel.